paigemcconnell/Catering-Console/module-1_Mini-Capstone/CapstoneSuccessCriteria.md

 *   Having Console.ReadLine or Console.WriteLine statements in more than 1 class
 *   Procrastination
 *   Using Static
-*   Using Environment.Exit(0)
+*   Using Environment.Exit(0) or anything in the Application class.
 *   Re-reading the inventory each time the items are accessed
 *   Writing code that depends on having the same data in the input file each time
 *   Not handling exceptions or having empty catch blocks
 *   Not having separate class(es) for File I/O
-*   After the transaction has finished, the balance of the machine is not emptied
+*   After the transaction has finished, the balance of the system is not emptied
 *   Creating multiple instances of classes that should have 1, like the UserInterface, File IO, etc.
 *   Using a GOTO approach with menus that would eventually result in a Stack Overflow condition
 *   Writing everything in UserInterface class